 - a.
 The Provost, in consultation with the Chair of the Academic Policy Committee, will formulate an agenda for faculty meetings.
 Information relative to agenda items which require action shall be sent in writing by the Office of the Provost to those persons entitled to attend such meetings at least five days in advance of the meeting. - b.
-When possible and appropriate, any proposal should be published for presentation to the faculty at the faculty meeting prior to the one at which it is to be presented for action or, if appropriate, at a faculty forum.
-If it is presented at an earlier faculty meeting, brief debate may be permitted in order to elucidate the issues. - c.
+When possible and appropriate, significant motions requiring action by the faculty should be published for presentation to the faculty at the previous faculty meeting or, if appropriate, at a faculty forum.
+If it is presented at an earlier faculty meeting, brief debate may be permitted in order to elucidate the issues.
+[Approved by Board of Trustees, January 2022] - c.
 A published proposal should, when appropriate, have a rationale appended to clarify its purpose and other relevant circumstances of its presentation. - d.
 Oral reports of committees and administrative officers not requiring action should be no longer than needed to provide understanding to the faculty.
-If information is to be provided to the faculty in writing, it should be distributed to the faculty whenever possible at least 48 hours in advance of the meeting at which it will be reported. - e.
-Unless otherwise agreed upon by the faculty, Robert's Rules of Order shall govern procedures. - f.
+If information is to be provided to the faculty in writing, it should be distributed to the faculty whenever possible at least 48 hours in advance of the meeting at which it will be reported. - E. Unless otherwise agreed upon by the faculty, Robert's Rules of Order shall govern procedures.
+The Academic Policy Committee, Provost, and Parliamentarian may develop modified Rules of Order for online and/or hybrid faculty meetings, so long as those modified Rules are published and shared with the faculty.
+[Approved by Board of Trustees, January 2022] - f.
 One-half plus one of the faculty voting membership shall constitute a quorum, and the acts of a majority of such quorum shall be the acts of the faculty except as provided in the following paragraph.
 If there is no quorum, no vote shall be taken except to adjourn the meeting to a future date and time.
-Faculty members shall be given 48 hours' notice of that date and time. - g.
-Except as specified in Robert's Rules for votes requiring more than a majority, a majority vote of those present and voting shall be binding in all actions.
-An online vote is permitted for important issues on which the full vote of the faculty is desirable.
-The procedure is as follows:
+Faculty members shall be given 48 hours' notice of that date and time.

-- A Faculty or College committee (hereafter the "originating committee") preparing to submit a motion (hereafter the "primary motion") at a regularly scheduled faculty meeting for which the committee wishes to have an online vote must make a written request to APC that the vote be taken online.
-This request, including a rationale explaining why an online vote is desirable, must be made no later than three weeks prior to the scheduled faculty meeting. - If APC endorses the request, a motion to approve the online vote will be brought before the faculty prior to discussion of the primary motion. - A majority vote of the faculty present is required to authorize an online vote on the primary motion. - Discussion of the primary motion and any amendments will take place during the faculty meeting under normal parliamentary procedure. - The Nominating Committee will post the final version of the primary motion and ballot online within seven days after the faculty meeting and notify faculty that voting is open. - The online vote will conclude seven days after the voting is opened. - The number of votes cast must meet or exceed the faculty quorum number in order for the online vote to be valid. - If a sufficient number of votes is not cast within the seven-day voting period, the motion will be put on the agenda for the next general faculty meeting for a vote at that time.
+- g.
+Except as specified in Robert's Rules for votes requiring more than a majority, a majority vote of those present and voting shall be binding in all actions. - h.
+Voting on major issues outside of regularly scheduled faculty meetings is permitted only for significant matters for which the full vote of the faculty is desirable; the procedure for a special vote is as follows: - Faculty and College committees can seek approval for a special vote, to be held outside of regularly scheduled faculty meetings, on a primary motion that requires the full vote of the faculty. - A motion to approve the special vote will be brought before the faculty prior to discussion of the primary motion. - A majority vote of the faculty present is required to authorize a special vote on the primary motion. - Discussion of the primary motion and any amendments will take place during the faculty meeting under normal parliamentary procedure. - The Nominating Committee will post the final version of the primary motion and ballot online as soon as possible after the faculty meeting and notify faculty that voting is open. - The special vote will conclude seven calendar days after the voting is opened. - The number of votes cast must meet or exceed the faculty quorum number in order for the special vote to be valid. - If a sufficient number of votes is not cast within the seven-day voting period, the motion will be put on the agenda for the next general faculty meeting for a regular vote at that time.